 The forest’s edge greeted us like the maw of a hungry beast, the silence deafening.

 Despite Halbread’s declaration the previous night that, “Come morning, we ride!”
 No horses nickered or stamped the ground in anticipation.
 In fact, no horses stood beside us at all.

-Why was that, you might ask?
-Because despite sounding like an idiot, Halbread O’Herra, wasn’t one.
-Not that that negated the fact that entering these woods was a terrible idea—for them, not me.
+Why was that you might ask?
+Because despite sounding like an idiot, Halbread O’Herra wasn’t one.
+Not that that negated from the fact that entering these woods was a terrible idea—for them, not me.
 But no amount of talking could sway the eight men who stood beside me.

-They were the idiots.
+They were idiots.
 Idiots who drank too much and thought themselves indestructible.

 Unfortunately for them, I didn’t care enough about their sorry asses to persuade them with any real force that this was not only a bad idea, but a suicidal one—again, for them.

 Ask yourself, if you were a werewolf and saw a group of men who carried weapons entering Pack lands, how would you respond?

 If I were a better man, I would have tried harder to dissuade them.
 But I wasn’t a better man.
 I had a job to do and keeping these idiots safe wasn’t on my to-do list.